ihalseide/lizp/README.md

 # Izak Lisp

+IDEA: remove all error checking and do error checking in the lisp standard library!

 This is my own (work-in-progress) implementation of a Lisp programming language.
 I am loosely following the "Make a Lisp" project found at https://github.com/kanaka/mal.

 ## Built-in functions